 However not many landscape photographers incorporate hyperfocal distance in their workflow.
 What do you think about when you hear the term hyperfocal distance?
 Numbers and complicated math… right?
 When we talk about hyperfocal distance with our students, we sometimes get a skeptical look or two… and we can understand why.
 After all, it is a difficult concept to understand.
 Over the years, it has moved into a theoretical realm.
 People often talk about it but they seldom use it in practice.

 Here are a few myths that may be responsible for creating that perception.

 When you think about hyperfocal distance, what do you envision?
 The first thing that comes to my mind is complex math with several variables.
 Most photographers are under the impression that it takes time to run through calculations and set up your camera.
 They often believe that, if they do try to use it, they may miss that gorgeous sunset or sunrise as the light is quickly changing.

 Nothing can be further from the truth.
-We use this concept to set up our camera’s focus regularly.
+We regularly use this concept to set up our camera’s focus.
 How?
 By using a simple four-step workflow that takes less than a minute.

 An app (or a table) is invaluable when you first start to learn about hyperfocal distance.
 We provide our students with a simple chart to look up focusing distance based on aperture and focal length.
 However, it is not always ideal to use the app or chart.
 Our workflow involves memorizing focusing distance for three different focal lengths and using that knowledge to set up the camera’s focus to get sharp photos.

 For example, the above image that was shot at 21 mm, using the hyperfocal distance of 24 mm that I had memorized.
 Why does this work?
 Because the acceptably sharp limits for a 24mm is a subset of 21mm focal length.